While the “Hell Divers” series is not a philosophical space opera, it is a promising start to 2021.

 X is a grizzled veteran Hell Diver.
-Hell Divers are people tasked with diving onto a radioactive surface, in order to scavenge materials that can’t be made in the massive airships that carry that last of humanity.
-We follow him, and other characters, such as Travis, Tin, Captain Ash as they try to weather the latest crisis that might doom humanity.
+Hell Divers are people tasked with diving onto a radioactive surface in order to scavenge materials that can’t be made in the massive airships that carry the last of humanity.
+We follow him and other characters, such as Travis, Tin, and Captain Ash as they try to weather the latest crisis that might doom humanity.

-Most readers are probably having flash backs to other works in the genre – humanity confined to floating catastrophic airships rift with social inequality and strife have been seen before with the Hungry Cities series an Snowpiercer.
+Most readers probably have flashbacks to other works in the genre – humanity confined to floating catastrophic airships rift with social inequality and strife have been seen before with the Hungry Cities series and Snowpiercer.
 Its influences are shown even more during X’s dive that we open up with, as he discovers a new mutant species on the surface of a dead world: The Sirens.
-Eyeless, toothy, and ever-hungry it seems to have flown and crawled right out of Fallout (for you younger readers) or for your older readers, B Monsters from the Cold War.
+Eyeless, toothy, and ever-hungry it seems to have flown and crawled right out of Fallout (for you younger readers) or, for your older readers, B Monsters from the Cold War.

 But the character scenes, while occasionally a bit stiff, are still enjoyable.
 While they aren’t the deepest, they are a pleasure to spend time with, mostly because of their commitment to the ship.
 Sansbury takes time to sketch out characters who would just be consigned to antagonist roles – Captain Ash, the pragmatic commander whose iron exterior hides the heavy weight of her responsibility to the Hive.
-Travis-the young rebel who strikes out at the structure keeping the hive afloat, in order to achieve a better life for the lower deckers.
+Travis is the young rebel who strikes out at the structure, keeping the hive afloat to achieve a better life for the lower deckers.
 Despite their opposing aims, all are united in their pursuit to keep the last remnant of humanity alive on the ship.
 Which is a nice to see in this genre, where human characters are usually only motivated by base survival or just wanton cruelty in a world with no laws.
 While nobody is a saint, at least there is no cannibalism.

-For those who like some pulp action and high stakes, this is a series to check out.
-With seven books, there should be plenty of mutant blasting, and storm diving for you to enjoy.
+This is a series to check out for those who like some pulp action and high stakes.
+With seven books, there should be plenty of mutant blasting and storm diving for you to enjoy.

 Review by Elizabeth Davis